wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

 build_strategy.fuse_all_reduce_ops = False
 build_strategy.sync_batch_norm = False
 ```
-- In `train_image_classification.py`, `paddleslim.quant.convert` is used to change the order of fake_quant_op and fake_dequant_op in Program.
+- In `train_image_classification.py`, `paddleslim.quant.convert` is used to change the order of `fake_quantize`/`fake_dequantize` ops in Program.
 In addition, `paddleslim.quant.convert ` will also change the operator parameters such as `conv2d`,` depthwise_conv2d`, and `mul` to the values within the range of quantized `int8_t`, but the data type is still `float32`.
 This is the qat float32 model we need, the default saving location is `./quantization_models/`.

 ## 3. Convert fp32 qat model to MKL-DNN INT8 model
 The model saved after training in the previous step is the float32 qat model.
-We have to remove the fake_quant_ops and fake_dequant_ops, and fully convert it into INT8 model.
+We have to remove the `fake_quantize`/`fake_dequantize` ops, and fully convert it into INT8 model.
 Go to the Paddle directory and run

 ```
 python python/paddle/fluid/contrib/slim/tests/save_qat_model.py --qat_model_path=$PATH_TO_float32_qat_dir --int8_model_save_path=$PATH_TO_SAVE_INT8_MODEL --quantized_ops="conv2d,pool2d"